MikroElektronika/mikrosdk_click_v2/clicks/ammeter/README.md

 ### Application Task

 >
-> This is an example that shows the capabilities of the Ammeter click by measuring amperage in miliampers.
-Ammeter click board can be used to saftly measure current up to 1A both AC and DC, in the case of AC, for peak to peak value.
+> This is an example that shows the capabilities of the Ammeter Click by measuring amperage in miliampers.
+Ammeter Click board can be used to saftly measure current up to 1A both AC and DC, in the case of AC, for peak to peak value.
 >